 The Invention of Oil Paper Umbrella

-The Oil Paper Umbrella is light, smooth, and decorative as silk umbrellas, but with a much cheaper price and way more practical.
+The Oil Paper Umbrella is light, smooth, and decorative as silk umbrellas, but with a much lower price and way more practical.

-Moreover, an authentic Oil Paper Umbrella, though made of paper, is of very good quality, which can shield people from heavy rain and scorching sunlight.
+Moreover, an authentic Oil Paper Umbrella, though made of paper, is of excellent quality and can shield people from heavy rain and scorching sunlight.

 Oil Paper Umbrella Making Process

 Traditional Oil Paper Umbrella is handmade and complicated, with over 70 processes that usually take a professional artisan at least half a month to make.

 The main processes of making a fine Oil Paper Umbrella include:

 Precise use of water and sun to make those bamboo parts smooth, flexible, moth and mold-proof;